Fact Sheet H3

 The wording of the oath reflects the requirement that the Clerk carries out duties independently.
 He or she does not have any political affiliations and advises equally and impartially, whatever a member’s political background.
 In the Chamber, the Clerk advises the Chair on parliamentary procedure but does not rule on any matter, as that is the Chair’s responsibility.

 The current Clerk of the Legislative Assembly, Ray Purdey, was appointed Clerk in 1998.
 In 1999, he also became Clerk of the Parliaments (see below).
 He is assisted by the Deputy Clerk, Assistant Clerk Committees, and the Assistant Clerk Procedure & Serjeant-at-Arms.

-The Clerk plays a vital role in the Chamber and sits at the table in front of the Chair.
+The Clerk plays a vital role in the Chamber and sits at the table in front of the member chairing the debate.
 This position allows the Clerk to advise the Chair when necessary and observe everything that happens in the Chamber.

 Although the Clerk can be called on to give immediate advice to the Chair, the Clerk also gives a lot of advice outside the Chamber in preparation for the sitting.
 Ministers and other members ask for advice, which often involves the Clerk preparing drafts, on issues such as motions, procedure and amendments.
 The Clerk also briefs the Speaker before each sitting day starts.